Skip to Content

 • Treat join-page banners as background art, not as a precise information layout.

-• Use them to explain how people should participate.
+• Use rules to explain how people should participate, what is welcome, and what is not.

-• Turn on “show on join page” when you want members to see expectations before joining.
+• Turn on Show rules on the join page when you want prospective members to see expectations before joining.

 • Keep rules short, direct, and easy to scan.

-• Use this when people must explicitly agree before joining.
+• Turn on Require terms acceptance to join only when people must explicitly agree before becoming members.

 • Do not require terms until the content is actually ready to publish.